adavis46/writ350/about_this_course/syllabus.md

 I am generally available online and f2f M-F during regular (Central Time) business hours.
 Outside of these times, the fastest way to reach me is through email.

-For online meetings, we�ll use Google Hangouts Chat and Google Hangouts Meet (video conferencing).
+For online meetings, we'll use Google Hangouts Chat and Google Hangouts Meet (video conferencing).
 My Google handle is [addavis@go.olemiss.edu](mailto:addavis@olemiss.edu).

 ### Academic Honesty
 All work that you submit under your name for credit at UM is assumed to be your original work.
-While teachers hope and expect for you to incorporate the thinking of others in your work, you must credit others� work when you rely upon it.
+While teachers hope and expect for you to incorporate the thinking of others in your work, you must credit others' work when you rely upon it.
 In your written assignments, there are only three methods for properly importing the work of others: quotation, paraphrase, and summary.